Confidential — Prepared for Jon Muller — Not for Redistribution

 Why advanced polymers change everything — and why your CNC expertise is the perfect match:

-WeightHeavy (7.8 g/cm³)60% lighter (0.95–1.2 g/cm³)
+WeightHeavy (7.8 g/cm³)40% lighter than aluminum (0.95–1.2 g/cm³)

 CorrosionRusts (requires painting)Immune to corrosion